akatalepsia/akatalepsia.github.io/_posts/2017-02-10-puerto-rico.md

 ---

 The next morning, we boarded a ferry from the Fajardo terminal to the smaller island of Vieques, an hour and a half away.
-Vieques has a diverse array of beaches --- we stopped by the black sand beach, Sun Bay, and Media Luna.
+Vieques has a diverse array of beaches --- we stopped by Black Sand, Sun Bay, and Media Luna.

 ![post](/images/posts/2017/2017-01/DSC_5088.jpg)